Battle of Đồng Xoài: Battle

 At 09:00 on 11 June, the rangers came upon the two wounded Seabees and arranged for their medical evacuation.
 Meanwhile, US Army helicopters delivered the 470-man 7th Airborne Battalion to Đồng Xoài, and the 5th Division brought in a ranger company and some 105mm howitzers.
 The Airborne fought their way into town, securing it by 14:30.
 They then advanced to investigate the first location where US helicopters had delivered part of the 1st Battalion, 7th Infantry, on 10 June.
 They found five wounded soldiers and the corpses of 60 more, including those of the two US advisers.
 After the Airborne troopers were dropped off, the 118th Aviation Company started large-scale evacuation of South Vietnamese casualties.
 In contrast to the previous day, the helicopters encountered only isolated fire.

-On the morning of 12 June, the 7th Airborne Battalion, now down to about 400 men, marched to the second landing location at the Thuận Lợi plantation landing strip they collected seven survivors and 55 bodies.
+On the morning of 12 June, the 7th Airborne Battalion, now down to about 400 men, marched to the second landing location at the Thuận Lợi plantation landing strip, where they collected seven survivors and 55 bodies.
 The commander sent three platoons ahead to investigate and, when they found nothing, ordered the rest of the battalion to join them.
 Suddenly, shrapnel from Claymore mines and bullets from machine guns and small arms rent the air.
 The VC 271st Regiment had caught the Airborne troops in a trap.
 Taking advantage of the poor weather conditions that had limited US airstrikes, as well as their numerical superiority, the VC broke the Airborne formation into small groups and destroyed many of them.
 Some soldiers fled toward a road where they came under fire from two armored cars that the VC had captured at Đồng Xoài.
 Allied aircraft lent support, but the VC shot down an F-100 jet.
 Major Stewart landed his helicopter, and he and another crewman went forward to rescue the downed pilot, but the VC chased them away.
 As the situation became untenable, the US Army sent in a helicopter to evacuate the 7th Airborne's two US advisers and five wounded Vietnamese.
 Army helicopters also delivered an infantry battalion from the 10th Division to help extricate the Airborne.
 The fighting lasted into the night.
 About 150 Airborne troops eventually made it back to Đồng Xoài.
 The rest died or were captured.

 After the defeat of the ARVN 7th Airborne Battalion, US General William Westmoreland concluded that the VC still had the strength to continue the attacks on Đồng Xoài.
 In contrast, South Vietnamese forces within the vicinity of Đồng Xoài were severely depleted, and did not have sufficient strength to defeat the VC.
 Furthermore, there was only one remaining battalion in South Vietnam's strategic reserve, and it might not be enough to drive the VC out from the area if it was committed.